elpanthyr/EchoLens-AR/README.md

 4.  **Haptic Feedback**: If the sound is urgent, your device will vibrate with a pattern specific to that alert.

 ---
-All rights reserved by @apple
+All rights reserved by @Apple